 50% Whole Wheat No-Knead Sourdough Bread

-• Transfer dough to prepared basket or bowl seem-side-up.
+• Transfer dough to prepared basket or bowl seam-side-up.
 Dust the exposed side of dough with whatever you used to flour the basket.
 Cover with a towel.
 Transfer dough to the fridge and allow to proof for 12–24 hours (don’t anticipate the dough to noticeably grow when proofing in the fridge).
 Alternatively, you can proof at room temperature for about 2–4 hours, until dough has roughly doubled in volume.
 When done proofing a finger indent in the dough should spring back slowly.

 50% Whole Wheat No-Knead Sourdough Bread